Aliases for SOX2 Gene

 External Ids for SOX2 Gene

 This intronless gene encodes a member of the SRY-related HMG-box (SOX) family of transcription factors involved in the regulation of embryonic development and in the determination of cell fate.
 The product of this gene is required for stem-cell maintenance in the central nervous system, and also regulates gene expression in the stomach.
 Mutations in this gene have been associated with optic nerve hypoplasia and with syndromic microphthalmia, a severe form of structural eye malformation.
 This gene lies within an intron of another gene called SOX2 overlapping transcript (SOX2OT). [provided by RefSeq, Jul 2008]

 GeneCards Summary for SOX2 Gene

 SOX2 (SRY (Sex Determining Region Y)-Box 2) is a Protein Coding gene.
-Diseases associated with SOX2 include microphthalmia, syndromic 3 and sox2-related eye disorders.
-Among its related pathways are ERK Signaling and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Diseases associated with SOX2 include sox2 anophthalmia syndrome and microphthalmia, syndromic 3.
+Among its related pathways are Signaling by GPCR and Developmental Biology.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is SOX3.

 UniProtKB/Swiss-Prot for SOX2 Gene